 Inpatient vs. outpatient: The providers in each setting

-Primary care physicians have traditionally been considered outpatient providers while specialists are thought of as inpatient physicians.
+Primary care physicians have traditionally been considered outpatient providers, while specialists are thought of as inpatient physicians.
 But that’s really an oversimplification, particularly when you consider that hospitalists bridge the gap by providing general medical care to inpatients.
-Effective care requires a team effort anyway.
-Doctors need to work together, regardless of their specialty and setting.
+Effective care requires that doctors work together and effectively leverage health care technology, regardless of their specialties and settings.

-Generally speaking, inpatients interact with a larger group of providers.
-When you stay in a hospital, you could interact with physicians, nurse practitioners, lab technicians, physical therapists, pharmacists, and physician assistants.
+Generally speaking, inpatients have contact with a larger group of providers.
+During a hospital stay, you could interact with physicians, nurse practitioners, lab technicians, physical therapists, pharmacists, and physician assistants.

 Inpatient vs. outpatient: Cost considerations